-Established enterprises have a crucial part to play in nurturing micro and small businesses, just as the Government has done, and continues to do, for both domestic and international enterprises through the facilitation of an enabling environment.
-The Small Business Bureau (SBB) has directly supported over 1,100 budding entrepreneurs in 2017.
-More than 168 young persons benefited from business grants as part of the YouthBiz 592 project, as well as a pilot, in-school, entrepreneurship project.
+4.62 Mr. Speaker, established enterprises have a crucial part to play in nurturing micro and small businesses, just as Government has done, and continues to do, for both domestic and international enterprises, through the facilitation of an enabling environment.
+The Small Business Bureau (SBB) has directly supported over 1100 budding entrepreneurs, in 2017.
+More than 168 young persons benefited from business grants, as part of the YouthBiz 592 project, as well as a pilot, in-school, entrepreneurship project.
 A further 160 micro and small businesses directly benefited from improved access to finance through the disbursement of business grants and loans by the Micro and Small Enterprise Development Project.
 A total of 392 jobs were created and 831 persons from the hinterland and coastland received training in areas related to business development.
-A new initiative to support small businesses, in 2018, is the establishment of a \$100 million revolving fund to finance businesses whose goods and services are sustainable and environmentally friendly.
+A new initiative to support small businesses, in 2018, is the establishment of a \$100 million revolving fund, to finance businesses whose goods and services are sustainable and environmentally friendly.

-Additional support to micro and small businesses will be delivered in 2018 through the creation of business incubators and accelerators in Regions 5 and 9 at a cost of \$36 million.
-These structures will foster the growth of businesses by facilitating the provision of support services such as business registration, documentation and capacity building.
-Further, through the establishment of business registration hubs, like the one opened in Lethem, Region 9, this year, and the upcoming one in Mahdia, Region 8, we will continue to improve the ease of doing business.
+4.63 Mr. Speaker, additional support to micro and small businesses will be delivered, in 2018, through the creation of business incubators and accelerators, in Regions 5 and 9, at a cost of \$36 million.
+These structures will foster the growth of businesses by facilitating the provision of support services, such as business registration, documentation, and capacity building.
+Further, through the establishment of business registration hubs, like the one opened in Lethem (Region 9) this year, and the upcoming one in Mahdia (Region 8), we will continue to improve the ease of doing business.
 In 2018, four other business registration hubs will be established in Regions 1, 5, 6 and 10.

-Despite our best efforts to alleviate the financial constraints facing businesses, access to credit still prohibits investment and growth of enterprises.
-We will continue to devise strategies to address this problem, such as the implementation of a Secure Transaction Regime in 2018.
-This will allow for easier access to financing using moveable collateral.

-While the focus is on nurturing micro and small businesses, works on the Lethem Industrial Estate and the Belvedere Industrial Estate will continue into the New Year.
-An allocation of \$350 million has been made for the completion of these works in 2018.
-These estates are expected to have a combined capacity of about 250 to facilitate value-added production while benefiting from economies of scale.

-The Guyana Office for Investment (GO-Invest) facilitated almost \$23 billion in investments which, over time, will create over 970 jobs across various sectors, including services, agriculture and energy.
-In 2018, GO-Invest anticipates investments of \$154 billion, which will create about 5,725 jobs.
+- 4.64 Mr. Speaker, despite our best efforts to alleviate the financial constraints facing businesses, access to credit still prohibits investment and growth of enterprises.
+We will continue to devise strategies to address this problem such as the implementation of a Secure Transaction Regime, in 2018.
+This will allow for easier access to financing using moveable collateral. - 4.65 Mr. Speaker, while the focus is on nurturing micro and small businesses, works on the Lethem Industrial Estate and the Belvedere Industrial Estate will continue into the New Year.
+An allocation of \$350 million has been made for the completion of works, in 2018.
+These estates are expected to have a combined capacity of about 250 to facilitate value-added production, while benefiting from economies of scale. - 4.66 The Guyana Office for Investment (GO-Invest) facilitated almost \$23 billion in investments, which, over time, will create over 970 jobs across various sectors, including services, agriculture and energy.
+In 2018, GO-Invest anticipates investments of \$154 billion, that will create about 5,725 jobs.
 In addition, GO-Invest will be hosting the first ever Guyana Trade and Investment Exposition, aimed at promoting collaboration between private sector actors towards knowledge sharing and creating business partnerships.
-The Office anticipates up to 75 businesses participating in the Exposition in April, 2018.
-Finally, work on updating the National Export and Investment Strategy will commence in the new year.

-To support our export competitiveness strategy, the sum of \$200 million has been allocated for 2018 to improve our national quality infrastructure.
-Enforcement of quality standards will guarantee that all exports leaving Guyana meet international standards to be sold on the world market.
+The Office anticipates up to 75 businesses participating in the Exposition, in April, 2018.
+Finally, work on updating the National Export and Investment Strategy will commence in the New Year. - 4.67 To support our export competitiveness strategy, the sum of \$200 million has been allocated for 2018, to improve our national quality infrastructure.
+Enforcement of quality standards will guarantee that all exports leaving Guyana meet the international standards to be sold on the world market.
 To this end, work will commence on pursuing accreditation of the existing laboratory facilities and to strengthen the capacity of the Guyana National Bureau of Standards (GNBS).